SkoolNotes/Taproot/2020BIO101/KBhBIO101Enzymes.md

 	1. Not a fundimental product
 	2. Not a fundiment reactant
 3. Shape determines the reactions that it can participate in
-4. Enzymes are subject to **protean denaturation** => if the protein unfolds, its function will be lost
+4. Enzymes are subject to **protean denaturation** => if the protein unfolds, its function will be lost.
+Triggered by excess heat, acid, and other problems